Fareed Zakaria

 Fareed Rafiq Zakaria (/fəˈriːd zəˈkɑriə/; born January 20, 1964) is an Indian-born American journalist, political commentator, and author.
-He is the host of CNN's Fareed Zakaria GPS and writes a weekly paid column for The Washington Post.
+He is the host of CNN's Fareed Zakaria GPS and writes a weekly column for The Washington Post.
 He has been a columnist for Newsweek, editor of Newsweek International, and an editor at large of Time.

 Early life and education

 Zakaria was born in Mumbai, India, to a Konkani family.
 His father, Rafiq Zakaria (1920–2005), was a politician associated with the Indian National Congress and a scholar interested in Islam.
 His mother, Fatima Zakaria (1936–2021), his father's second wife, was for a time the editor of the Sunday Times of India.
 She died during the COVID-19 pandemic.

 Zakaria attended the Cathedral and John Connon School in Mumbai.
 He graduated with a Bachelor of Arts from Yale University in 1986, where he was president of the Yale Political Union, editor in chief of the Yale Political Monthly, a member of the Scroll and Key society, and a member of the Party of the Right.
+During his time at Yale, he was also a prominent advocate against divestment from Apartheid South Africa.
 He later gained a PhD in government from Harvard University in 1993, where he studied under Samuel P. Huntington and Stanley Hoffmann, as well as international relations theorist Robert Keohane.